 Is Blenheim Palace wheelchair and pushchair friendly?

-One thing I should mention is that the palace and gardens aren’t particularly wheelchair or pushchair friendly.
+One thing I should mention is that the palace and formal gardens aren’t particularly wheelchair or pushchair friendly.
 I always appreciate that with historic buildings they can’t always accommodate wheelchairs and pushchairs however Blenheim Palace has a lift put in to allow wheelchair access – not to be used with pushchairs.
-The gardens, however, are pretty much inaccessible unless you can go up and down stairs or walk around the perimeter of the estate AFTER getting a code from the entrance to open a side gate.
+The grounds, however, are pretty much inaccessible unless you can go up and down stairs or walk around the perimeter of the estate AFTER getting a code from the entrance to open a side gate.
 If I were visiting Blenheim Palace again I would wait until the children were older – Little Man can walk but Blenheim Palace does require a lot of walking and we needed the pushchair for such a long day out.

 What are the Blenheim Palace gardens like?